Philippines corporate bank account in 2024

 - Preparing a quality business plan for our Client’s review then use the same to maximise the probability of successful multicurrency corporate bank account approval with our Client’s preferred bank.

-- Healy Consultants Group PLC’s Banking Team completing, on our Client’s behalf, the multicurrency corporate bank account application forms and collating Know Your Customer (KYC) due diligence documents.
+- Healy Consultants Group’s Banking Team completing, on our Client’s behalf, the multicurrency corporate bank account application forms and collating Know Your Customer (KYC) due diligence documents.

-- Healy Consultants Group PLC’s Banking Team visiting the Philippines bank to submit i) required due diligence and ii) signing all required paperwork.
+- Healy Consultants Group’s Banking Team visiting the Philippines bank to submit i) required due diligence and ii) signing all required paperwork.

 - Following successful completion of the above, the bank officer submitting a complete potential customer file to the bank Legal and Compliance Department.